Olaf Tufte: Representative rowing career

-2006 and 2007 saw business as usual for Tufte in his disciplined participation at all the International events but at the 2006 and 2007 World Championships he finished respectively fourth and third with Drysdale now the world champion top man.
+Subsequently in 2006 and 2007, Tufte participated in the 2006 and 2007 World Championships, where he finished fourth and third respectively with Drysdale now the world champion top man.
 For the 2008 Summer Olympics in Beijing, Tufte was defending his title as Olympic champion.
 He won his heat and his quarter-final, finished second in his semi but brought it home in the final beating out Ondrej Synek of the Czech Republic and relegating Drysdale to a bronze position.
 Tufte was now a dual Olympic champion.
 Between Athens and Beijing, Tufte's performance had not yielded gold in world championships, but he was viewed as an athlete who rose to the big occasion and he was awarded with the title "number one male rower of 2009" in the 2010 FOCUS issue of FISA's World Rowing Magazine.

-Tuft placed fourth at the 2010 World Championships in New Zealand and sixth in 2011 in Slovenia.
+He placed fourth at the 2010 World Championships in New Zealand and sixth in 2011 in Slovenia.
 By the time of the 2012 London Olympics Tuft's star and form was waning.
 He was unsuccessful in defending his Olympic title missing the A final and finishing with an overall ninth ranking.
 After the 2012 Olympics, Tufte took a year off to treat and recover from a liver disease which had been affecting his form for some years.
 He returned to the elite level in the single scull but found himself outside the top placings in the 2014 international season.
-He lifted in 2015 and at that year's World Championships managed a fourth place behind his old rivals Synek, Drysdale and the Lithuanian Mindaugas Griskonis.
+He lifted in 2015 and for the first time in seven years returned to the podium of a major championship, winning bronze at the 2015 European Championships in the single.
+At that year's World Championships Tufte managed a fourth place behind his old rivals Synek, Drysdale, and the Lithuanian Mindaugas Griskonis.

 Tufte's career was reborn in 2016 when he paired up with his Horten Roklubb clubmate, the world champion Kjetil Borch in a double scull.
 They lifted their ranking throughout 2016, qualified for the Rio Olympics at the final European qualification regatta and ultimately won a bronze medal in the men's double sculls in Rio de Janeiro, Brazil.
 They rowed on together in 2017 and placed fifth at the 2017 World Rowing Championships.

-In 2018 Tufte moved back into the quad scull where his career had started.
+In 2018, Tufte moved back into the quad scull where his career had started.
 He secured a seat as stroke of the Norwegian quad and they rowed at World Rowing Cups and European Championships through 2018 and 2019.
 Their seventh-place ranking at the 2019 World Rowing Championships saw them qualify that boat for Tokyo 2020.
-By the time of the 2021 crew selections for those delayed Olympics, Tufte had held his seat and looked set to make his seventh Olympic rowing appearance.
+By the time of the 2021 crew selections for those delayed Olympics, Tufte had held his seat, and he made his seventh Olympic appearance that year.

+Death

+On 20 July 2026, Tufte was found unconscious at his farm.
+He was flown to Rikshospitalet for first-aid operations.
+According to Dagbladet, no witnesses were present while he was unconscious.
+He was officially declared dead the following day, on 21 July, according to family members.
+He was 50 years old.